In the spring or summer, prune stem cuttings from the parent plant in inconspicuous places.

 Mist inside a clear plastic bag to create moisture and humidity.
 Place the bag over the top of the plantings and let it set over the planter.
 There is no need to tie off the bag but allow a little airflow under and into the planting pot.

-Set it in medium, indirect sunlight while they are rooting.
+Set them in medium, indirect sunlight while they are rooting.